 Previously, implementing a plan to expand the investigation into a group of people who produced and forged documents and seals of agencies and organizations, the Criminal Police Department of Thanh Hoa Province Police discovered a group of people living in southern provinces and cities suspected of producing and forging seals and documents of agencies and organizations.

 Specifically, the group of people forged a large number of citizen identification cards, driver's licenses, vehicle registration certificates, stamps and inspection certificates, land use right certificates, various diplomas, certificates...
-Then supplied them nationwide to many customers in Thanh Hoa.
+Then supplied them nationwide to many customers in Thanh Hoa .

 Quan, Loi and Tuan with the evidence at the police station.
 (Photo: Thanh Hoa Police)

 The police determined that Nguyen Van Quan and Tran Quoc Tuan were the ones who directly edited, designed the images and printed the fake products.
-Phan Van Loi was responsible for finding customers and carrying out transaction procedures.
+Phan Van Loi was responsible for finding customers and carrying out the transaction procedures.

 When making transactions, this group of people only use bank accounts under the name of legal entities (because they do not have to perform biometrics) to receive money and contact customers via social networks Zalo or Telegram.